Division 7A Loan Agreement

 A concise explanation of the law with links to legislation and ATO rulings.
 Everything you need to know in a couple of pages you can print our or send to your accountant.

 Borrowing money from a private company can have serious pitfalls if not done correctly.
-Directors and shareholders of private companies often borrow money from their companies.
+Directors and shareholders often borrow money from their companies.
 Care must be taken so that the ATO does not deem these loans to be dividends, and tax them accordingly.

 Division 7A of the Income Tax Assessment Act 1936 is aimed at preventing private companies from making tax-free distributions of profits to shareholders (or their associates) in the form of loans.
 Unless the loan comes within specified exclusions in Division 7A it is treated as an assessable dividend and taxed as a dividend.